redwoodjs/redwoodjs-com-archive/docs/form.md

 # Form

 Redwood provides several helpers to make your life easier when working with forms.
-It is a simple wrapper around [react-hook-form](https://react-hook-form.com/) that makes it even easier to use in many cases.
+All of Redwood's form helpers are simple wrappers around [react-hook-form](https://react-hook-form.com/) that makes it even easier to use in many cases.
 If Redwood's form helpers aren't flexible enough for you, you can always use `react-hook-form` directly, or use any other [form builder](https://github.com/jaredpalmer/formik) that works with React.

 > WARNING: This software is in alpha and should not be considered suitable for production use.
 In the "make it work; make it right; make it fast" paradigm, RF is in the later stages of the "make it work" phase.